matrix-org/synapse/docs/development/synapse_architecture/streams.md

 (Note that it may take multiple rows (with the same `stream_id`) to describe that fact.)
 Stream IDs are globally unique (enforced by Postgres sequences).

 > _Aside_.
-Less roughly speaking, here are some additional notes on streams' backing tables.
+Some additional notes on streams' backing tables.
 >
 > 1. Rich would like to [ditch the backing tables](https://github.com/matrix-org/synapse/issues/13456).
 > 2. The backing tables may have other uses.